pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 concerned with how to support garbage collection, and such support constrains the design space of the Allocator API; that is why the two topics are presented together here.

+# Pending Changes
+[pending changes]: #pending-changes

+This is a list of pending changes.
+I'm writing it up here so that people with a link to this draft don't overlook it.

+ * [ ] Add (potentially in an appendix) a high-level introduction to GC and the issues with integrating third-party GC with Rust code.
+Current text deep-dives too quickly.

+ * [ ] Must be able to disable tracking globally by swapping in appropriate `#[allocator]`, and allow libraries to observe this (so they can avoid building up unused metadata).

+ * [ ] The [linting against misclassification][] approach is not sound on its own.
+Switch to an actually sound approach (such as casting restrictions discussed in that section).

+ * [ ] Add alternative of removing the type-based
+       `Tracked`/`Untracked` distinction and "just" tracking all
+       allocations when GC is enabled.
+(Relies on disabling tracking globally via `#[allocator]` swapping to retain any hope of claiming "zero-cost".)

+ * [ ] Need to specify the default standard-library allocator(s),
+       e.g. at least one should implement `TrackingAllocator`.

+ * [ ] Need actual code examples of a tracking user-defined `Allocator`, preferably one that illustrates how to set up `BDFunc`.

+ * [ ] Need discussion of concurrent allocator access.
+Namely, need to point out that the metadata construction, introspective access, and maintenance within the tracking `#[allocator]` extensions (and `BDFunc` too) must be thread-safe.
+(Of course one could accomplish this via a global lock; the point is just to note that it is a requirement.)

 # Table of Contents
 * [Summary][summary]